awly/katsnet/README.md

 ## generic setup

-Generic setup is pretty much like the minikube setup with a few tweaks:

-1. push the `katsnet` image to a registry you control
-1. in `katsnet.yaml` set the Deployment image name to the one you pushed
-1. in `katsnet.yaml` set `TS_HOSTNAME` to the name you want your Tailscale node to have
+Generic setup is pretty much like the minikube setup, you just have to update `TS_HOSTNAME` in `katsnet.yaml` to the name you want your Tailscale node to have.

 ## security implications